Reginald Owen: Career

-Owen was one of several actors to play both Sherlock Holmes and his companion Dr. Watson, assaying Watson in the film Sherlock Holmes (1932) starring Clive Brook as Holmes, and then Holmes in A Study in Scarlet (1933).
+Owen was one of a very few number of actors to play both Sherlock Holmes and his companion Dr. Watson, assaying Watson in the film Sherlock Holmes (1932) starring Clive Brook as Holmes, and then Holmes in A Study in Scarlet (1933) having co-written the screenplay.

 Later in his career, Owen appeared with James Garner in the television series Maverick in the episodes "The Belcastle Brand" (1957) and "Gun-Shy" (1958) and guest starred in episodes of the series One Step Beyond, Kentucky Jones, and Bewitched.
 He was featured in the Walt Disney films Mary Poppins (1964) and Bedknobs and Broomsticks (1971).
 He had a small role in the 1962 Irwin Allen production of the Jules Verne novel Five Weeks in a Balloon.
 In August 1964, his mansion in Bel Air was rented to the Beatles, who were performing at the Hollywood Bowl, when no hotel would book them.

 Death

 Owen died from a heart attack at age 85 in Boise, Idaho, and buried at the Morris Hill Cemetery there.